Use LLM evaluation tools¶

 To enable evaluation dataset metrics and aggregated metrics, add one or more evaluation datasets to the playground.

-2. On the LLM Evaluation and moderation tab, click the Evaluation datasets tab to view any existing datasets, then, click Add evaluation dataset, and select one of the following methods:
+On the Evaluation and moderation page, click the Evaluation datasets tab to view any existing datasets, then, click Add evaluation dataset, and select one of the following methods:

-• Click (next to Upload), click Upload from URL, then, enter the URL for a hosted dataset.
+- Click Upload from URL, then, enter the URL for a hosted dataset and click Add.

 How are synthetic datasets generated?